 The program admits once per year, with a priority application of April 1st unless otherwise extended (see below).
 Fall quarter which typically commences end of September.
 During other quarters, eligible applicants are encouraged to explore enrolling as a graduate non-matriculated student.

 The program follows the UW Graduate School policy on the transfer of credits.
 Applicants may submit a petition for graduate coursework completed in another program or institution to be reviewed for transfer.

-UW Bothell, Tacoma and Seattle nursing alumni are eligible to have the admissions application fee prepaid by the program as funding permits.
-If you are a UW Nursing Alum, contact the graduate adviser before submitting your application.
+- UW Alumni: Graduates from across all three campuses are eligible to have the application fee prepaid by the MN program as funding permits.
+Contact the graduate adviser before submitting your application; Celinda Smith at firstname.lastname@example.org.
 The program is not able to provide you a reimbursement for the application; it can only pre-pay for an application.
-Contact the graduate adviser, Celinda Smith at firstname.lastname@example.org to get started.

 Tuition scholarship and tuition exemption

 Applicants to the program are automatically considered for a limited number of School of Nursing and Health Studies community, diversity or merit-based scholarships as funding permits.
 Applications received by the priority admissions deadline of April 1st receive priority review.
 Applications received after April 1st are reviewed for scholarships as funding permits.
 Continuing students may apply for scholarships throughout the program as funding permits.

 UW and State of Washington employees may be eligible for tuition exemption which allows for a limited number of credits to be taken without being subject to the full cost of tuition.
 The MN program allows for one course; BNURS 525 to be taken at reduced tuition for eligible students.

 Applicants who receive a denial decision may petition to appeal the decision within two weeks of the denial.
 For more information see the MN admissions appeal policy.